trentm/trentm.github.com/_posts/2014-01-08-a-critique-of-commander-for-nodejs.markdown

 - Commander.js involves less typing and more compact, which helps for quick readability.

+- [**Update 2014-03-28:** As of dashdash@1.5.0, custom option types are supported by dashdash.]

-- Commander.js supports [custom parsing of option arguments](https://github.com/visionmedia/commander.js#coercion).
+  Commander.js supports [custom parsing of option arguments](https://github.com/visionmedia/commander.js#coercion).
 That's good and something that dashdash doesn't have.
 Dashdash has a [number of canned types](https://github.com/trentm/node-dashdash#option-specs) that